videlec/aims-python-rwanda-2016/README.md

 - random generation (and properties) of combinatorial objects
 - solving ODE and PDE with scipy

 The subject of the assignment are some projects to be realized in groups.
-To submit your assignment you will need to push your changes to the git server at AIMS Rwanda (subjects and instructions to come).

 References
 ----------